 Driving on the moon

-John Young came back to the moon again in 1972, during Apollo 16.
+Young went back to the moon in 1972, during Apollo 16.
 He commanded a scientifically ambitious journey to the Descartes highlands, searching for volcanic rock and some possible clues to the moon's history.
-He and his crewmates, Charles Duke and Ken Mattingly, brought back 200 pounds of rock during more than 20 hours on the surface.
+He and his crewmates, Charles Duke and Ken Mattingly, brought back 200 lbs. of rock during more than 20 hours on the surface.

-Young and his lunar-roving companion, Charles Duke, only found sedimentary rocks along the way, which surprised scientists back home.
+Young and Duke only found sedimentary rocks along the way, which surprised scientists back home.
 Despite the challenges, however, the men kept their sense of humor.
 They did a controlled but wild-looking test with the lunar rover, for example, skidding it across the surface in front of a video camera.

 "One-sixth gravity on the surface of the moon is just delightful," Young said in a 2006 interview with NASA.
 "It's not like being in zero gravity, you know.
 You can drop a pencil in zero gravity and look for it for three days.
 In one-sixth gravity, you just look down and there it is."

-From Apollo, Young moved to a very different kind of vehicle: the shuttle, which acted and performed more like a plane than a spacecraft.
+In 1981, Young moved to a very different kind of vehicle: the space shuttle, which acted and performed more like a plane than a spacecraft.
 Development on the ambitious vehicle was not without its challenges, as Young and his crewmate Robert Crippen discovered.

 "I remember [senior NASA official Bob] Gilruth telling me it's going to be as reliable as a DC-8 and right after he said that, Crip and I, every time we went out to Rocketdyne or somewhere to see what was happening, engines were blowing up.
 So I wasn't sure it was going to be as reliable as a DC-8.
 It was a lot of fun," Young quipped.